 Who would have guessed that Hyundai Merchant Marine, who were, themselves, in a comparably worse situation at the turn of the year, could be the ones picking up Hanjin’s pieces?
 Let’s set aside the merger rumors that have been floating around for a while now.
 The South Korean government wants HMM to acquire their counterpart’s healthy assets.
 But with HMM having just emerged from a precarious situation themselves, this could be ill-advised.
 The company has so far kept silent with regards to asset-acquisition.
 But it will ease the logistics strain by deploying 13 ships to cover previous Hanjin-operated routes (nine on European routes and four on US routes).

 Shipping alliance CKYHE, of which Hanjin is a part, acted quickly.
 The group owns a 35% market share on the Asia-Transpacific trade.
 It suspended Hanjin’s membership a day after the carrier filed for court receivership.
 All four carriers, Cosco, K Line, Yang Ming and Evergreen all announced that they will no longer load their cargo onto Hanjin’s vessels, and vice versa.
 CKYHE aside, other shipping lines including CMA CGM and OOCL have also moved to distance themselves from the sunken carrier.

 It’s also interesting to note the Hanjin Shipping effects on the shipping line mergers set to come into effect next year.
-Particularly the reaction of The Alliance, the group of which Hanjin Shipping will be a part come April 2017.
-The group has already lost HMM to 2M alliance.
+Particularly the reaction of THE Alliance, the group of which Hanjin Shipping will be a part come April 2017.
+The group had seemingly lost HMM to 2M alliance at that point.
 Experts say losing Hanjin now would mean a size reduction of over 20% even before the alliance is launched.
 (Graph credit: SeaIntelligence Consulting)

 iContainers announcement on Hanjin Shipping